raunak-agarwal/instruction-datasets/README.md

 - The Flan Collection: https://github.com/google-research/FLAN/tree/main/flan/v2 (super set of some of the datasets here)
 - CrossFit: https://github.com/INK-USC/CrossFit
 - ExMix: https://arxiv.org/abs/2111.10952
-- OIG: https://huggingface.co/datasets/laion/OIG (super set of some of the datasets here)

 ### Generated using GPT 3.5/4